 Databases & Guidelines

-- NORINA: a global overview of audiovisual aids and other items which may be used as alternatives or supplements to animals in education and training at all levels from junior school to University.
+- NORINA: a global overview of audiovisual aids and other items which may be used as alternatives or supplements to animals in education and training at all levels from junior school to University, including dissection alternatives and surgical simulators.

 - TextBase: a global overview of textbooks and other literature within laboratory animal science and related topics.

-- Classic AVs: a subset of NORINA covering audiovisual aids using older technology.
+- Classic AVs: a subset of NORINA covering audiovisual aids that are based on older technology.

 Norecopa has continued the work of the Laboratory Animal Unit at the Norwegian School of Veterinary Science of systematically collecting information on alternatives, databases and guidelines for animal experiments since the early 1990s.
 The 3R Guide database is an expanded and updated electronic version of a comprehensive review published in 2005 in collaboration with the US Department of Agriculture's Animal Welfare Information Center (AWIC):